Regenerative Medicine FAQs

 Yes – there is no cost to join RegMedNet and access all the content, included exclusive peer-reviewed journal content and educational webinars.

 Who can post on RegMedNet?

 Anyone who is a member can post on RegMedNet.
-To discuss your idea for a post and have your ability to post turned on, contact the Editor, Freya Leask.
+To discuss your idea for a post, contact the Editor, Freya Leask.

 What can be posted on RegMedNet?

 RegMedNet covers exclusively regenerative medicine and cell therapy research, news and clinical development.
 We don’t cover general medical news or general stem cell research – your post needs to relate to the translation of this research into therapies to improve human health.
 We also cover regulation and commercialization as well as public policy.
 If you’re still unsure whether your post is relevant, email the editor.